How to Teach Your Dog to Catch

-Fetching and chasing down toys seems to come naturally to all dogs, but catching doesn’t.
-Not all dogs will catch stuff naturally, some need a bit of encouragement to learn how to catch.
+Fetching and chasing down toys comes naturally to most dogs, but catching doesn’t.
+Not all dogs catch things naturally, and most dogs need some encouragement when it comes to learning how to catch.

 Why Doesn’t My Dog Know How to Catch?

-Learning to catch can be difficult; especially for puppies.
-It’s not something that just comes naturally to all dogs.
-And those heavy toys hurt when they land on your face, so start out small.
+So keep that in mind when training your dog to catch; those heavy toys hurt when they land on your face, so start out small.

 How to Teach Your Dog to Catch